 is one of the world's most popular tourist destinations.

 Geography of the United Kingdom

 The UK is located in Western Europe, between the North Sea and the North Atlantic Ocean, separated from the French coast by the English Channel.
 A man-made tunnel beneath the English Channel, popularly called the Chunnel, links France with United Kingdom.
-The UK has a total coastline of 7,723 miles, surrounded by water on all sides with oceans and seas, except Northern Ireland, which shares a land border "with another the Republic of Ireland".
+The UK has a coastline of 7,723 miles, and is surrounded by water on all sides.
+But Northern Ireland which shares a land border "with another the Republic of Ireland" is the only exception.
 United Kingdom has mild temperate climate but the weather condition changes abruptly and the rains are quite unpredictable.

 History of the United Kingdom

 The UK is known for the political expansions and colonization of territories around the world, but history reveals that for about 400 years Britain was part of Roman Empire.
 The Romans ruled from 43 AD to 410AD until the German settlers, the Anglo Saxons, invaded Britain.
 They controlled Britain until the Norman Conquest in 1066.
 Much of Britain's cultural development took place under the Roman and Norman rule.
 By 1282, the English took over Wales, and by 1536 an act was signed to complete the union of England and Wales.
 By 1603, England and Scotland were also united under the crown.
 Finally, in 1707, England and Scotland were unified as Great Britain.

 The political union between England, Wales, and Scotland (called Great Britain) and Ireland was completed on 1801, and lasted until 1921.
 During this period, Ireland continued its struggle for independence and in 1921, the Anglo-Irish Treaty was signed and the Irish Free State was established.
 Northern Ireland separated itself from the rest of Ireland and joined Great Britain to form the present day United Kingdom.

 Economy of the United Kingdom